Deviation Investigation

 | Event Icon | Visual indicator of the event type (create, update, approve, reject). |

-| Event Title | Describes what happened (e.g., “Deviation Created”, “Status Changed to approved”). |
+| Event Title | Describes what happened (for example, “Deviation Created”, “Status Changed to approved”). |

 | Timestamp | Exact date and time of the event. |